Do you find it difficult to learn in a group?

 If that means we need to go super slow through some of the most basic terminology right from the beginning that is totally ok with me.
 It is important that you feel comfortable and in a space where you can ask the questions you are too scared to ask on forums, Facebook groups or even with your counselling friends.

-Why not try a no obligation taster to see if this is for you.
-You can choose to meet for 30mins or 60mins.
+Why not try a no obligation consultation session to see if this is for you.
 More details below.

-If you like it you can continue with a series of 1- to -1 sessions, or you may leave feeling you have learned what you need for now.
+If you like it you can continue with a series of 1- to -1 sessions, or you may leave feeling you know enough for now.
 There is no need to commit to any more sessions than you need and you are welcome to come back for a 'top-up' and an update in future.

 What does a 1- to -1 training session cover?

-Through my experience of running training workshops for groups on this topic for many years I can go through some of my workshop material with you which can include:
+Through my experience of running training workshops for groups on this topic for many years I can go through some of my workshop material with you - at your pace.

 How much does VIP Training cost?